UniCourt/Search-Workshop1/README.md

+my first workshop:-
 # Git, Docker and Postgres Workshop
 One Day workshop on understanding Git, Docker and Postgres

 ## Prerequisite